Fair Entry Rules and Regulations 2023

 16. All premium checks will be mailed approximately 4-6 weeks after the Fair.
 Entry forms without complete mailing addresses will not receive premium money.
 PLEASE CASH YOUR CHECKS IMMEDIATELY.
 CHECKS WILL BE VOID AFTER 90 DAYS FROM DATE OF ISSUE.
 The Fair Board will gratefully accept donation of your premium money to help support future fairs, please check the designated box on entry forms if you wish to donate.

-17. Any errors in records or premiums will be subject to correction when
+17. Any errors in records or premiums will be subject to correction when sufficient proof is furnished, and error is reported before October 1, 2023.

 18. The Fairgrounds is a smoke free and vape free facility.